 Current regulations (50 CFR 622.384(e)(1)) stipulate that the recreational bag limit may not be retained aboard a vessel with a federal pelagic commercial permit for king or Spanish mackerel when the applicable commercial mackerel season is closed in the zone in which that commercial vessel is fishing.
 This regulation prevents commercial fishermen with a federal pelagic commercial permit from recreationally fishing on their commercial vessel outside of the commercial season.
-However, in the case of a vessel with both a valid Gulf charter vessel/headboat pelagic permit and a valid pelagic commercial vessel permit, the recreational bag limit of king or Spanish mackerel may be retained on these for-hire vessels when the respective commercial season is closed as long as the vessel is operating as a for-hire vessel (50 CFR 622.384(e)(2)).
-This regulation does not currently affect harvest of Spanish mackerel in the Gulf, which are managed under a stock annual catch limit (ACL).
-These regulations were originally deemed as necessary when the Gulf migratory group of king mackerel was thought to be overfished in the early 1990s, as a means of controlling fishing effort.
-The most recent stock assessment of Gulf group king mackerel (SEDAR 38 2014), however, has indicated that Gulf group king mackerel are not overfished or experiencing overfishing.
+However, in the case of a vessel with both a valid charter vessel/headboat pelagic permit and a valid pelagic commercial vessel permit, the recreational bag limit of king or Spanish mackerel may be retained on these for-hire vessels when the respective commercial season is closed as long as the vessel is operating as a for-hire vessel (50 CFR 622.384(e)(2)).
+This regulation does not currently affect harvest of Spanish mackerel in the Gulf of Mexico (Gulf), which are managed under a stock annual catch limit (ACL).
+These regulations were originally deemed as necessary when the Gulf migratory group of king mackerel (Gulf king mackerel) was thought to be overfished in the early 1990s, as a means of controlling fishing effort.
+The most recent stock assessment of Gulf and Atlantic groups of king mackerel (SEDAR 38 2014), however, has indicated that both migratory groups are not overfished or experiencing overfishing.

-At its November 2015 meeting, the Gulf of Mexico Fishery Management Council's (Council) CMP Advisory Panel (AP) recommended that the Gulf Council eliminate this permit restriction on commercial king mackerel vessels.
-The Gulf CMP AP noted that such a restriction does not exist under any other vessel or permit condition for other species in the Gulf Council's FMPs, and that the current restriction prevents fishermen from recreationally targeting king mackerel on their commercially permitted vessels.
-At its meeting in January 2016, the Gulf Council initiated this framework amendment to evaluate the change recommended by the Gulf CMP AP.
-Spanish mackerel has been included for the Council's consideration since this permit restriction also applies to Spanish mackerel in the Gulf, although it does not currently affect the harvest of Spanish mackerel in the Gulf, as noted above.
+At its November 2015 meeting, the Gulf of Mexico Fishery Management Council's (Gulf Council) CMP Advisory Panel (Gulf AP) recommended that the Gulf Council eliminate this permit restriction on commercial king mackerel vessels.
+The Gulf AP noted that such a restriction does not exist under any other vessel or permit condition for other species in the Gulf Council's FMPs, and that the current restriction prevents fishermen from recreationally targeting king mackerel on their commercially permitted vessels.
+At its meeting in January 2016, the Gulf Council initiated this framework amendment to evaluate the change recommended by the Gulf AP.
+The South Atlantic Fishery Management Council voted to pursue the same management measures as outlined in this document at their June 2016 meeting.
+Spanish mackerel was included for the Councils' consideration since this permit restriction also applies to Spanish mackerel, although it does not currently affect the harvest of Spanish mackerel in the Gulf, as noted above.